-According to mythology, Mount Lycabettus was a rock carried by the goddess Athena that slipped from her hand when a crow gave her a message of bad news.
-Others believe that the name of the mountain comes from the word for wolf, as herds of wolves used to live there…No matter which story you choose to believe, one thing is certain: it is definitely worth paying a visit to this place.
+According to mythology, Mount Lycabettus was a rock carried by goddess Athena that slipped from her hand when a crow gave her a bad news message.
+Others believe that the name of the mountain comes from the word for wolf, as herds of wolves used to live there…No matter which story you choose to believe, one thing is certain; Mount Lycabettus is definitely worth your visit.

-The best time to visit Mount Lycabettus is during the afternoon.
-If you stay for the sunset, this place will certainly enchant you.
+The best time to visit Mount Lycabettus is in the afternoon for magnificent sunsets.

 Families should know

-- Avoid visiting Mount Lycabettus during the morning and noon, especially in the summer
+- Avoid visiting Mount Lycabettus in the middle of the day, especially in the summer

-- The cable car does not have air conditioning so it is advised to avoid it when it is hot
+- The cable car does not have air conditioning and often gets full

-- Supply yourselves with water, sandwiches and juice.
-There is a cafeteria and a restaurant at the top but prices are a bit expensive
+- Bring water, sandwiches and juice.
+There is a cafeteria and a restaurant at the top but prices are high

-- Do not attempt to climb the hill with your children as the route will be tiring for them.
-For the more adventurous, take the cable car on the way up and walk down
+- Do not climb the hill with young children.
+The route will be tiring for them.
+Need some adventure?
+Take the cable car up and walk down